 I find that more often than not courts just order that people have to sell other personal belongings; their houses or cars and everything on an auction market where they will lose the good amount of money from that item is worth.
 Essentially both parties end up losing when their possessions are sold in this manner.

 For more information on Domestic Violence In Divorce, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.